SandeepAswathnarayana/machine-learning-engineer-nd/docs/notes.md

 Time-Series Forecasting:
 - Household Energy Consumption - Train a DeepAR model defined context and prediction data points
 - Forecasting vs Classification: For Forecasting, it's important to do the train-test split in 'time' unlike the Classification where the train-test split could be done randomly
+- Create a function (`create_training_series`) which takes in a list of complete time series and creates a different list of training time series that have n prediction length points left off